GoogleCloudPlatform/cloud-hackathons/hacks/genai-monitoring/README.md

     Think of a feature as a specific task or workflow segment that you want to observe and analyze independently.
 Examples in an application could include:

   - Handling a specific type of user query (e.g., "Movie Search").
   - Executing a particular agentic step or tool use.
   - Processing a specific data loading or transformation task.

     By breaking down your application's execution into features, the monitoring dashboard allows you to quickly assess the health and performance of individual components.

 ## Challenge 3: Troubleshooting failures

+### Prerequisites

+- Make sure you have completed the steps *Clone the Repository and set the environment variables* on the machine which is executing this challenge.
+- If you want to run the application locally, also run the *Database Setup* and the *Run the Application* steps.

 ### Introduction